cosmoscout/csp-simple-wms-bodies/README.md

     "csp-simple-wms-bodies": {
       "bodies": {
         <anchor name>: {
+          "gridResolutionX": <int>,   // The x resolution of the body grid.
+          "gridResolutionY": <int>,   // The y resolution of the body grid.
           "texture": <string>,        // The path to background surface texture.
 The texture from the WMS image will be overlaid.
           "wms": [
             {